International Capital Flows

 United Nations Development Program

 With the UNDP, we are looking at international capital flows as a part of the UN’s goal to supplement their aid with private capital.
-Serving in an advisory position, we have created frameworks for UN DOCO in analyzing their approach along the three principles of transformative finance.
+Serving in an advisory position, we have advised UN DOCO in analyzing their approach along the three principles of transformative finance.
 Our first engagement culminated in a field visit to Somalia, using our capital gap assessment tool to highlight potential avenues for private capital to enter into the country in a beneficial manner, considering the post-drought crisis the country is experiencing.

 Buen Vivir Fund